nitaybz/homebridge-sensibo-ac/README.md

 1. **Filer Life Level** - Relative (0-100%) representation of the filter life level.
 Calculated from the last time it was cleaned until the next time it should be cleaned
 2. **Filter Change Indication** - Whether the filter should be cleaned or not (based on usage time).
-3. **Reset Filter Indication** - Stateless button (appears only in Eve app due to Apple Home app limitations) that resets the counter of the filter life.
+3. **Reset Filter Indication** - Stateless button (appears only in Eve app due to Apple limitations in the Home app) that resets the counter of the filter life.
 Normally you would click this button right after you cleaned the filters.

 ### History storage